-In Unit Two, you will learn how best to act if a child is unresponsive and not breathing, including how to perform CPR and how to use a defibrillator for both child and infant resuscitation.
-We also look at what to do when a child is unresponsive and breathing and how to put babies and children in the Recovery Position.
+As part of this unit, you will learn how best to act if a child is unresponsive and not breathing, including how to perform CPR and how to use a defibrillator for both child and infant resuscitation.
+We also look at what to do when a child is unresponsive and breathing, and how to put babies and children in the Recovery Position.

 UNIT 3 | ACUTE MEDICAL CONDITIONS

-In Unit Three, we look at how to recognise a range of acute medical conditions, including asthma, meningitis and febrile convulsions.
+The third learning unit focuses on identifying a range of acute medical conditions, including asthma, meningitis and febrile convulsions.
 You will learn what the primary first aid response is in order to relieve the child’s condition and preserve their life.

 UNIT 4 | COMMON INJURIES AND ILLNESSES

-In Unit Four, we look at the symptoms of a range of common childhood injuries and illnesses, and the appropriate first aid response.
+Our final learning unit examines the symptoms of a range of common childhood injuries and illnesses, and the appropriate first aid response.
 These include both minor incidents such as insect stings and grazes, and more serious emergencies such as spinal injuries and burns.